BlogCloud

 Federate your workflows into AWS with short-lived tokens scoped to repo and branch.
 Delete the access keys after.

-requests OIDC token
+OIDC token exchange

 A role that only your repo can assume